Last updated on 10th January 2024

 Your goal with video marketing is to get as many eyes on your content, as possible.
 The “build it and they will come” method doesn’t always work, so you’ll need to promote your latest video release elsewhere on the platform.

-You can increase the number of eyes on your LinkedIn video by linking to it elsewhere on the platform.
-Treat the video as island content: whenever you post something relevant to it, link back to the video.
+You can increase the number of eyes on your video by linking to it elsewhere on the platform.
+Whenever you post something relevant to it, link back to the video.

 Write a post (or even better, a transcript) of your video and publish it as an article using the Publisher tool.
 Embed the video content in your post, and drive traffic back to it using other social media platforms.